Why “Better Than Organic” Often Means Local, Recent, and Real

 - First, the food is more nutritious because small farmers harvest their crops a couple of days or less before they sell them.
 This makes them taste good, too.
 Better than anything you’ll find at a supermarket.

 - Many small farmers use organic farming methods and seeds, even though their foods aren’t certified organic.
-That’s because they can’t afford the government’s expensive organic certification process.
+That’s because they can’t always afford the certification process.

 - I find varieties I can’t get anywhere else.
-Small farmers can raise several selections of crops – many which have been passed down through generations.
+Small farmers can raise several selections of crops—many passed down through generations.
 The local fruit stand is one of the only places to find these rare selections.

-So if you want to experience all these benefits, too, you can start by checking out these websites to get started buying locally today:
+So if you want to experience all these benefits, start here:

-- Community Involved in Sustaining Agriculture (buylocalfood.org): Includes an excellent list of general resources about buying locally.
+- Community Involved in Sustaining Agriculture (buylocalfood.org): Excellent general resources about buying locally.

-- Eat Well Guide (eatwellguide.org): Just type in your zip code to find fresh food sources in your community.
+- Eat Well Guide (eatwellguide.org): Type in your ZIP code to find fresh food sources in your community.

-- Food Routes (foodroutes.org): National nonprofit dedicated to rebuildinglocal food systems through outreach, events, local food guides, and educational materials.
-They can connect you to your community’s cleanest, freshest food.
+- Food Routes (foodroutes.org): National nonprofit rebuilding local food systems through events, guides, and education.

 - Don’t assume all Mom-and-Pop farms use organic methods.
-Some could use chemical pesticides and fertilizers on their crops.
-So the only way to know for sure is to ask.
+Some could use conventional pesticides or fertilizers.
+Ask.

-- If you’re at a farmer’s market, it’s always good to find out where the produce was grown.
-Especially if they’re selling out-of-season produce.
+- If you’re at a farmers market, find out where the produce was grown—especially if it’s out-of-season for your area.